 Being my first time out, I appreciated that I drove with a group aware of the park.
 I was honestly blissfully unaware of any direction or where we were, and this was great since I was just getting used to my new Jeep and able to have fun and follow around with experienced drivers.
 If it is your first time out as well, I can’t recommend it enough to have an experienced driver lead the way – it can be easy to get lost as trail markers can be down/hidden/easy to miss if they’ve recently re-groomed.

 I can only speak to the novice trails for this particular trip.
-My jeep is bone stock Sahara JK and did fantastically.
-We started out following the “fire road” type road to the north-east and warmed up driving up and down a few of these vertical climbs.
-Got the following video of me going up and around:
+My jeep is bone stock JKU and did fantastically.
+We started following the “fire road” type road to the north-east and warmed up driving up and down a few of these vertical climbs along with some dry creek beds and waterfalls.

 Here I am stretching out my legs and leaning over.